Site last updated August 12, 2014

 Students also sometimes use email to ask for help outside of class.
-For example, if a student is having difficulty completing an assigned exercise, the student has the option of sending the work-in-progress file to email@example.com as an email attachment, describing in the body of the email the difficulty being experienced and requesting that the work in progress be reviewed and suggestions be given for resolving the difficulty.
+For example, if a student is having difficulty completing an assigned exercise, the student has the option of sending the work-in-progress file to email@example.com (for TO 512) or to firstname.lastname@example.org (for TO 513) as an email attachment, describing in the body of the email the difficulty being experienced and requesting that the work in progress be reviewed and suggestions be given for resolving the difficulty.

 For the sake of camaraderie and efficiency, some students might also occasionally get together while each works his/her way through a case, talking about various aspects of the case as they proceed.
 That's fine, and can enhance the learning experience, but each student must still take full responsibility for his/her own work and individually submit the result of that work under his/her own name to the relevant website.

-It is estimated that about 65-70% of the students in the MBA program have taken TO 512 by the time they graduate, and that about 40-45% have taken TO 513 by that time.
-MBA II's taking TO 512 have said, "If only I had been able to use Excel like this during my MAP project and/or during my summer internship, and/or in other courses during my first year in the program."
+It is estimated that about 60% of the students in the MBA program have taken TO 512 by the time they graduate, and that about 40% have taken TO 513 by that time.
+Some MBA II's taking TO 512 have said, paraphrased, "If only I had been able to use Excel like this during my MAP project and/or during my summer internship, and/or in other courses during my first year in the program!"
 Evening MBA Program students have said while taking TO 512, "I'm already using this material in my day-by-day work life.
 This is probably the most immediately-usable course I've taken in the MBA program."

 No!
-If you took TO 311 (or BIT 311) as a UM undergrad, then you have, in effect, already taken TO 512, and cannot get credit for taking it again. ( TO 311 is a 3-credit BBA course which, during the first half of the course, covers the same material as TO 512.)
+If you took TO 311 (or BIT 311) as a UM undergrad, then you have, in effect, already taken TO 512, and cannot get credit for taking it again.
+(TO 311 is a 3-credit BBA course which, during the first half of the course, covers the same material as TO 512, using the same textbook.)

 In any event, students not yet registered are welcome to come to the opening class, even if Wolverine Access says there is no space available in the course.
 It is often possible to sign overrides in such cases for various reasons.
 Every effort is made to accommodate all students who want to take the courses.